 Figure out how much debt you have to pay off

-If you need to charge a lot and you need as much time as possible to pay it off, on the other hand, you should compare zero percent APR credit cards with longer offers as well as personal loans and medical loans.
+If you need to charge a lot and you need as much time as possible to pay it off, on the other hand, you should compare 0 percent introductory APR credit cards with longer offers as well as personal loans and medical loans.

 Decide if you want to earn rewards